Abdul-Samad-17/-GridLock-Rush/README.md

-# -GridLock-Rush
-🚗⚡ GridLock Rush – Interactive Puzzle Game  Rush Hour is a quick, engaging puzzle game where you slide cars 🚙➡️⬅️ to clear the path for the main vehicle 🟥.
-Each move tests your planning 🧠, logic 🔍, and spatial thinking 📏.
-Simple controls, clean movement, and a classic escape-the-grid challenge make it fun for both players and developers 🎯.
+**🚗⚡Rush Hour – Puzzle Escape Game**
+-

+Rush Hour is an interactive logic puzzle where you slide cars 🚙⬅️➡️ to free the red escape car 🟥.
+It’s easy to learn, fun to play, and great for improving problem-solving skills and algorithm design.

+---

+***🎮 Features***
+-

+- 🚘 Smooth movement system

+- 🧠 Logic-based grid rules

+- 🎯 Multiple levels

+- 🔄 Reset & retry

+- 💻 Clean code structure

+- ⚙️ Uses state-based movement logic

+---
+***🕹️ How to Play***
+-

+- Choose a level.

+- Slide vehicles (horizontal or vertical only).

+- Clear a path for the red car 🟥.

+- Enjoy your victory 🎉.

+---

+***🛠️ Tech Stack***
+---
+- *Language:* Assembly Language in Irvine32 built in Masm
+- *Logic:* Custom grid + movement system
+---

+***📁 Project Structure***
+---
+*/src*
+*/assets*
+*/include*
+*README.md*

+---

+📌 Example Bullet Points
+---

+- Car movement

+- Grid collision check

+- Win condition
+---